dart-lang/site-www/src/overview.md

 Dart's compiler technology lets you run code in different ways:

-- Native: For apps targeting mobile and desktop devices, Dart includes both a Dart VM with JIT (just-in-time) compilation and an AOT (ahead-of-time) compiler for producing machine code.
+- **Native compilation**: For apps targeting mobile and desktop devices, Dart includes both a Dart VM with JIT (just-in-time) compilation and an AOT (ahead-of-time) compiler for producing machine code.

-- Web: For apps targeting the web, Dart also includes both a development time compiler (dartdevc) and a production time compiler (dart2js), both of which translate Dart into JavaScript that is supported on all browsers.
+- **Web compilation**: For apps targeting the web, Dart also includes both a development time compiler (dartdevc) and a production time compiler (dart2js), both of which translate Dart into JavaScript that is supported on all browsers.

 <img src="{% asset Dart-platforms.svg @path %}" width="800px" alt="An
 illustration of the targets supported by Dart">

+In addition, [Flutter](https://flutter.dev) provides tooling and UI libraries to build UI that runs on iOS, Android, macOS, Windows and Linux.

 ## Learning Dart